mose/k8s-playground/kubeless/README.md

 kubectl get pods --all-namespaces
 ```

-Now I can kubectl locally, sweet!
 I'm a kubenoob so I have no idea if this is the right way to do things, but well, this worked for me.

 Install Kubeless
 -------------------

-Instruction from https://github.com/kubeless/kubeless#installation are really straightforward, but the links are not updated with the most recent version.
+Instructions from https://github.com/kubeless/kubeless#installation are really straightforward, but the links are not updated with the most recent version.
 So I adjusted with the `v0.3.4` version.

-- downlaoded kubeless and pu it in my `/usr/local/bin`
+- downlaoded kubeless and put it in my `/usr/local/bin`
 - created kubeless namespace and pods with the RBAC-enabled manifest (as kubernetes-sandbox is RBAC-enabled)

 Prepare Slack
 --------------

-So I created a new channel on slack, added an app of type `Incoming Webhook` so it created an url I could use to post to.
+So I created a new channel on one of my slack group where I'm admin.
+I added an app of type `Incoming Webhook` so it created an url I could use to post to.
 That operation is pretty well described on https://serverless.com/blog/serverless-github-webhook-slack/

 Prepare a function
 -------------------

-Because I'm a ruby hipster I wanna try that flavor.
+Because I'm a ruby geek I wanna try that flavor.
 So I created a test file that just outputs the request just for testing.

     $ kubeless function deploy stargazers --runtime ruby2.4 --from-file ./test.rb --handler test.handler --trigger-http